Rush Springs, Oklahoma

 Rush Springs is a town in Grady County, Oklahoma, United States.
-The population was 1,231 at the 2010 census.
+The population was 997 at the 2020 census, a 19% decrease from 2010.
 The town promotes itself as the "Watermelon Capital of the World."

 The community's largest event is the annual Rush Springs Watermelon Festival, which attracts about 30,000 people each year.
 They consume about 50,000 pounds of watermelon during this event.

 History

 The Wichita people established a village about 1850 near some springs on Rush Creek.
 (The present-day town of Rush Springs later developed about 4 mi northwest of here.)
 Cattlemen watered their herds of cattle they were driving north from Texas to Kansas on the Chisholm Trail, which passed east of here.

 On October 1, 1858, an event known as the Battle of the Wichita Village occurred near here, with spillover to the Wichita when the US Army destroyed their crops.

 That year, Brigadier General David S. Briggs had ordered Brevet Major Earl Van Dorn to take command of the Second Cavalry at Fort Belknap, Texas.
 He was directed to proceed north of the Red River into Indian Territory and forcibly restrain belligerent Comanche warriors who were raiding settlements.
 Van Dorn and his men stopped at Camp Radziminski in Indian Territory.
 Van Dorn and his men advanced on the Comanche, who were camped on Rush Creek near a Wichita village.
 The Army was apparently unaware that the two tribes were conducting a peace conference.

 Van Dorn and his men attacked the Comanche camp about dawn on October 1, 1858, catching the warriors completely off guard.
 In the aftermath of the attack, the troops found that the Comanche had lost seventy people, mostly men but also some tribeswomen who had accompanied them.
 Any survivors had fled.
 The army casualties were four men dead and one missing, who was presumed killed.
 Major Van Dorn was seriously wounded, but survived to fight again.
 The army was reported to have set fire to the Wichita fields nearby, destroying their food crop and endangering their survival.
 The Wichita fled to Fort Arbuckle to seek assistance from the U.S. government.